-Here are a few links to some interesting Bloomberg and Reuters stories currently doing the rounds.
+Here's a few links to some interesting Bloomberg, New York Times and Reuters articles currently doing the rounds.

 All the details aren't out yet, but here's what we have so far on Wall Street executive pay for 2011.

 The clean-up bill for Royal Bank of Scotland and Lloyds Banking Group has already topped £90bn, put nearly 80,000 jobs on the line, and left taxpayers nursing a £32bn loss on their stakes in the bailed-out banks.

 Depending on whom you ask, it's an evil plot by Brussels to eviscerate the City of London; a progressive blow against socially useless casino finance; or a way of ensuring banks repay taxpayers for billions of dollars of bailouts.